haniii88/new-things-every-day-76/README.md

-/* New Things Every Day — Da 76 */
+/* New Things Every Day — Day 76 */
 /* Generates a daily execution log with a unique metric */

 function dailyLog76() {